Privacy Against Agnostic Inference Attacks in Vertical Federated Learning

 which is the same as the first term in $\ref{M9}$ (MSE obtained from applying half$^*$ using the exact form of $\mathbf{c}'$).
-Second, take any $d$-dimensional vector, namely $\mathbf{w}'_1$ with non-zero components, and form $\mathbf{w}'_n=[\mathbf{w}'_1,\mathbf{w}'_1]^T$.
-Take $\epsilon=\epsilon'=g(\mathbf{w}'_n)$.
-In this case, the constraint in (\ref{M34}) is satisfied, however, due to $\mathbf{A}'_n=\mathbf{Jw}'_n = \mathbf{0}^T$, the objective in (\ref{M34}) is not defined.
-Additionally, any point in the vicinity of $\mathbf{w}'_n$ is not of interest as it has zero value in terms of interpretability of the VFL model.
-Noting that for large enough $\epsilon$, there is an infinite number of such undefined points, one should carefully discard them when solving (\ref{M34}) numerically or enforce the algorithm to stay away from such solution structures.
-This for some cases could be a demanding task.
-Alternatively, a relaxed version of the optimization problem in (\ref{M34}), can be considered as below
+Take any $d$-dimensional vector, namely $\mathbf{w}'_1$ with non-zero components, and form $\mathbf{w}'_n = [\mathbf{w}'_1, \mathbf{w}'_1]^T$.
+Set $\varepsilon = g(\mathbf{w}'_n)$.
+In this case, while the constraint in (\ref{M34}) is satisfied, the objective in (\ref{M34}), $\mathbf{A}'_n = \mathbf{Jw}'_n = \mathbf{0}^T$, is not defined.
+Additionally, any point in the vicinity of $\mathbf{w}'_n$ holds zero value in terms of interpretability of the VFL model.
+Noting that for large enough $\varepsilon$, there is an infinite number of such undefined points, one should carefully discard them when solving (\ref{M34}) numerically or enforce the algorithm to avoid such solution structures, which could be a demanding task in some cases.
+Alternatively, a relaxed version of the optimization problem in (\ref{M34}) could be considered as follows:

 Applying the Lagrange multiplier's method, the necessary condition for a stationary point in (\ref{M36}) is obtained as below